A Guide To VAT on Food for Your Business

 What are the VAT rules for consumption on the premises?

 You have to charge VAT at the standard rate on any food and drink which is consumed on the suppliers’ premises or at any designated eating area.
-That includes retail outlets, restaurants, cafes, supermarkets, or in a paid-entry locations such as cinemas, theatres and sports venues.
+That includes retail outlets, restaurants, cafes, supermarkets, or in a paid-entry location such as cinemas, theatres and sports venues.

 VAT and hot food